 With similar technologies, project managers of new builds can oversee real estate developments, while mapping software can create 3D visualisations of acquired land for planners and architects to work with.

 A couple of years ago, I enjoyed sitting through a TEDx talk by Dr. Serge Wich about his organization ‘Conservation Drones’.
 Wich and his team travel around the globe, helping with conservation efforts ranging from producing anti-poaching videos, to the mapping of rainforests and the tracking of wild animals.
-Unfortunately, there’s not a good enough quality recording of that talk to link to here, but below is an equally fascinating TED talk you should definitely take a look at:

 Since then, it seems the company, and the idea, has gone from strength to strength, showing that the demand for this cost-effective, highly customizable option for conservation is anything but small.